20 Alcohol-Infused Healthy Bites

 Bourbon Peanut Butter

 One last idea from Goldstein that we could resist sharing: Try spiking your peanut butter with bourbon!
 You can easily make it at home, too.
-"After I roast the peanuts in a sautéing pan, I blend my peanuts with brown sugar, raisins, and 3 ounces of bourbon," he says.
-"I recommend Amador Whiskey to add a bit more complexity; the notes of that bourbon (brown sugar, vanilla, oak, and spice) really compliment the other flavors."
+“After I roast the peanuts in a sautéing pan, I blend my peanuts with brown sugar, raisins, and 3 ounces of bourbon,” he says.
+“I recommend Amador Whiskey to add a bit more complexity; the notes of that bourbon (brown sugar, vanilla, oak, and spice) really compliment the other flavors.”
 The Eat This, Not That! team reminds you to be responsible—and not add too much of that brown sugar.
-Check out our exclusive guide to Every Popular Added Sweetener—Ranked! for more info.
+Check out our exclusive guide to added sweeteners ranked by nutrition for more info.
 And in the meantime, enjoy your tasty-bite imbibing!